-Women were wearing a variety of cropped trousers – pedal pushers, clam diggers and Capri pants.
-Each sat high on the natural waist, and tapered down to the just below the knee or the mid-calf.
+Women were wearing a variety of cropped trousers – namely pedal pushers, clam diggers, and Capri pants.
+Each sat high on the natural waist and tapered down to the just below the knee or at mid-calf.
 During the 1950s, women’s trousers gradually became more figure-fitting.
-This bares a stark contrast to the extraordinarily wide hems of women’s 1930s beach pyjamas, and illustrates how women’s figures (and how they chose to reveal/conceal them) were becoming more widely accepted in society at this time.
+This bears a stark contrast to the extraordinarily wide hems of women’s 1930s beach pyjamas, and illustrates how women’s figures (and how they chose to reveal/conceal them) were becoming more widely accepted in society at this time.
 Shop 1950s style pants and capris.

 1950s Casual Dresses